 An entire generation of Syrian children, teenagers and young people are growing up in a war zone.
 Nearly half the 4.8 million Syrian refugees in the region are children, and more than 8.5 million children and young people in Syria need immediate humanitarian support.
 Nearly one in four of these young people is a teenager.
 The impact of the war on them is horrific: a recent report found that 652 children were killed last year, 255 in or near a school.
 Children's deaths rose 20 percent and injuries rose by 25 percent in 2016.
 Instead of worrying about their schoolwork, they are terrified they or their families might be killed, and worry about whether they will have food to eat and clean water to drink.
-They are frustrated and isolated young women in particular rarely leave their homes.
+They are frustrated and isolated-young women in particular rarely leave their homes.
 Young men and women both experience a sense of powerlessness and constant humiliation.

 We fear two related consequences of this situation: a lost generation of youth and social instability.
 Widespread deprivation and prolonged stress among Syrian youth seriously affects their well-being.
 Young people are suffering from mental health issues and are more likely to take part in high-risk behavior.
 Isolation and hopelessness, combined with experiences of violence and injustice, are also pervasive among Syrian adolescents.
 These make a dangerous recipe for producing violent attitudes and actions.
 Without positive social connections and prospects for their future, young people affected by conflict and displacement may become a destabilizing force in their communities and in the region.

-In their communities and in the region.
 But it is possible to address these issues.
 In collaboration with UNICEF's No Lost Generation initiative launched in 2013, Mercy Corps has been working hard to empower and address the needs of adolescents impacted by the crisis in Syria.
 Through years of hands-on experience, we know that the key to supporting this generation is to promote learning and psychosocial resilience, build social understanding and peace and help youth set their own goals for the future.
-We also know that if you fail to address the effects that years of trauma have had on young people's mental health, other efforts, such as education and vocational training, will not be as effective.
+We also know that if you fail to address the effects that years of trauma have hed on young needs a most of the set fail to address the effects that years of trauma have had on young people's mental health, other efforts, such as education and vocational training, will not be as effecand lead.
+I want the same for other youth too."